bartroot/DopTrack/README.md

 DopTrack
 ========

 This repository contains all files relevant to the DopTrack activities.
+Project website is http://doptrack.tudelft.nl/Site/Welcome.html

 GroundControl
 -----